rtCamp/docs.rtcamp.com/rtmedia/upgrading/upgrading-rtmedia-3-2-to-3-3/index.markdown

 title: Upgrading from rtMedia 3.2.x to 3.3.x
 ---

-This upgrade guide applies to you **only** if you have overridden [rtMedia template files](https://rtcamp.com/rtmedia/docs/developer/templating-system/).
+This upgrade guide applies **only** if you have overridden [rtMedia template files](https://rtcamp.com/rtmedia/docs/developer/templating-system/).

 ## Markup Changes